wiseman-timelord/AllTexConF04-Ps/README.md

 - Windows PowerShell 5.1 or higher.
 - Installed Fallout 4 game with accessible texture files and `.ba2` archives.
 - Library Requirements installed by `Setup-Installer.Bat`.
-- Git, required by installer for "7za", only agailable on websites in, 7z and msi, format!
+- Git, required by installer for "7za", only available on websites in, 7z and msi, format!

 ## NOTATION
 - Credit 1 - Microsoft DirectX: This project uses `texconv.exe` and `texdiag.exe` from the DirectXTex library, a part of Microsoft DirectX.
 For more information, visit [Microsoft's DirectXTex repository](https://github.com/microsoft/DirectXTex).